 Sunday, the day of cuts, arguments, touch ups and sound design.

-With their approach of getting the story done on the way team 2 could freely arrange their game to the existing assets and upcoming ideas which made the workflow more flexible but also ended up in multiple discussions as well as compromises in the team.
+With their approach of getting the story done on the way Team 2 could freely arrange their game to the existing assets and upcoming ideas which made the workflow more flexible but also ended up in multiple discussions as well as compromises in the team.
 But they weren’t alone, as Team 1 also had quite some heated discussions.
-All the while the remaining team put it up a gear due to the man down.
+All the while Team 3 put it up a gear due to the man down.

 Talking about deadlines.
 We’ve decided beforehand that similar to the short presentation on Saturday morning that we show each other our results.
 But this time not only in the small group of just us but also to friends and family.
 We've sent around an invite before the game jam stating that we would show off our work to anyone interested and willing to come by at 18.30.
 And we had to live up to our promise of beer and snacks as well.
 While some started prepping PCs in the conference room and setting up all the hardware needed, others went for a final shopping tour for the weekend to restock on beer and some finger food.

-At the end we proudly show our games to quite a few people.
+At the end we proudly showed our games to quite a few people.